5.3. CI/CD Workflows

 How can you avoid repeating steps in CI/CD workflows?

+For repository-specific step sequences that are not tasks (for example, a bespoke sign-and-attest flow), you can still encapsulate them into a reusable composite action stored under .github/actions, then reference it with - uses: ./.github/actions/<name>.
 You can also find thousands of pre-built actions on the GitHub Marketplace to integrate with third-party services and streamline your workflows.

 What are some best practices for CI/CD in MLOps?